Thiram: Chemical properties

-Thiram is a type of sulfur fungicide.
-It has been found to dissolve completely in chloroform, acetone, and ether.
-It is available as dust, flowable, wettable powder, water-dispersible granules, and water suspension formulations and in mixtures with other fungicides.
+It soluble in chloroform, acetone, and ether.
+The pure compound is a white solid.
+Many other thiuram disulfides are available.
+Commercial samples, which can appear off-white, are available as dust, flowable, wettable powder, water-dispersible granules, and water suspension formulations and in mixtures with other fungicides.

 Thiram is nearly immobile in clay soils or in soils of high organic matter.
 It is not expected to contaminate groundwater because of its in-soil half life of 15 days, in addition to its tendency to adhere to soil particles.

-As a waste, thiram carries an EPA U244 code.
+As a waste, thiram carries an U.S. EPA U244 code.

 Toxicity

 Thiram is moderately toxic by ingestion, but it is highly toxic if inhaled.
 Acute exposure in humans may cause headaches, dizziness, fatigue, nausea, diarrhea, and other gastrointestinal complaints.

 Chronic or repeated exposure may cause sensitive skin, and it may have effects on the thyroid or liver.